-- Statement No. 84, Fiduciary Activities, which will be effective for the year ending June 30, 2021. - Statement No. 87, Leases, which will be effective for the year ending June 30, 2022. - Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which will be effective for the year ending June 30, 2022. - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending June 30, 2023. - Statement No. 92, Omnibus 2020, which will be effective for the year ending June 30, 2022. - Statement No. 93, Replacement of Interbank Offered Rates, which will be effective for the year ending June 30, 2022 - Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which will be effective for the year ending June 30, 2023. - Statement No. 96, Subscription-Based Information Technology Arrangements, which will be effective for the year ending June 30, 2023. - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and 84, and a supersession of GASB Statement No. 32, which will be effective for the year ending June 30, 2022.
+- Statement No. 87, Leases, which will be effective for the year ending June 30, 2022. - Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which will be effective for the year ending June 30, 2022. - Statement No. 91, Conduit Debt Obligations, which will be effective for the year ending June 30, 2023. - Statement No. 92, Omnibus 2020, which will be effective for the year ending June 30, 2022. - Statement No. 93, Replacement of Interbank Offered Rates, which will be effective for the year ending June 30, 2022 - Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, which will be effective for the year ending June 30, 2023. - Statement No. 96, Subscription-Based Information Technology Arrangements, which will be effective for the year ending June 30, 2023. - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and 84, and a supersession of GASB Statement No. 32, which will be effective for the year ending June 30, 2022.